 Just Browsing.
 Klipspringers are active mostly during the early morning and late afternoon hours, resting during the hottest part of the day.
 During this time they consume leaves, blossoms, fruit, and lichen.
 At the Zoo they receive browse and a tasty ungulate pellet with vitamins and minerals.

 Smell that?
 Klipspringers communicate with whistles when alarmed.
 They stand still and erect for long periods of time, presumably watching out for predators.
 They use scent to communicate with outsiders, marking territory with dung piles and excretions from a preorbital gland, a dark, slit-like area beneath each eye.

-While the klipspringer is listed by the IUCN Red List as a species of Least Concern, it is important for all of us to help wildlife and the environment when ever we can.
+While the klipspringer is listed as a Species of Least Concern on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, it is important for all of us to help wildlife and the environment when ever we can.
 As human populations increase and resources become scarce, our actions (or inaction) can have far-reaching consequences.